tlevine/packrat/readme.md

     # stages of confirmation will be requested.
     packrat delete foobar.tar.gz

 It could also have more commands and be a website and whatnot.
 If I make it, there will probably be a minimal client that sends files and commands to a server over SSH.
 The server would send files to some storage backend, like a cloud hosting provider or a distributed filesystem.
+I can make this in a weekend.

-If I made this and let you use it for free, would you use it?
+If I made this or something like it and let you use it for free, would you use it?